Universality of stochastic control of quantum chaos with measurement and feedback: End Matter

-as the control probability for $\langle\hat{Z}_n\rangle$ to remain finite.
-When $\hat{Z}_n$ is controlled, all operators of order $n$ are controlled; at $p=p^\ast_n$ all other eigenvalues of order-$n$ eigenoperators are less than one.
-For all $n>0$ we have $p^\ast_{n+1}>p^\ast_n>p_c$ and $\lim_{n\to0}p^\ast_n = p_c$, so as $p$ increases above $p_c$ there is a sequence of transitions where operators of increasing order become controllable.
-This is related to the sequence of moment control rates $p^\mathrm{FP}_{2n}$ in \cref{eq:pFP} obtained from FP: $p^\ast_{2n} = p^\mathrm{FP}_{2n}$ to first order in $\kappa$.
-This confirms that FP captures key features of the exact quantum dynamics in the appropriate limits, and demonstrates that the operators $\hat{Z}_{n}$ generalize the moment-control picture of the semiclassical analysis to a quantum context.
+This sequence of moment control rates are directly related to the sequence of control rates $p^\ast$ in \cref{eq:pstar} for which quantum operators of order $n$ become controlled: $p^\ast_{2n} = p^\mathrm{FP}_{2n}$ to first order in $\kappa$.
+This confirms that the FP analysis captures key features of the exact quantum dynamics in the appropriate limits, and equivalently demonstrates that the operators $\hat{Z}_{n}$ generalize the moment-control picture of the semiclassical analysis to a quantum context.

-\textit{Quantized Chaotic Map}---For an example of control, we look at \emph{quantum} trajectories of \cref{eq:ctrlKraus} for the Arnold cat map~\cite{Arnold1968}.
-Despite the complexities brought in by the compactness, several features of the IHO analysis can be extracted, highlighting the universality of our previous analysis.
-Classically, this map transforms the unit square as

-The fixed point is then $\mathbf{r_0} =0$ with $\kappa= 2\ln(\frac{1+\sqrt{5}}2)$.
-To quantize this system onto $N$ quantum states, we need to introduce an $\hbar = \frac1{2\pi N}$~\cite{Supplement} (a consequence of the finite phase space)~\cite{Hannay1980}, and the control map in \cref{eq:ctrlKraus} generalizes with a truncation.
-This leads to the sharp transition being rounded out into a cross-over, seen in \cref{fig:catmapfig}.
-Inspired by the FP analysis, we track when the \emph{variance} of ${\ln(\expval{\hat x^2 + \hat p^2})}$ over trajectories is maximized to estimate $p_c(\theta)$, which roughly tracks the analytic prediction, see the inset of \cref{fig:catmapfig}.

-\textit{Conclusion}---We have shown how to control quantized chaotic maps onto classically unstable fixed points stochastically.
-This characterizes a whole class of chaotic dynamics, explains the random-walk universality, and reveals how quantum fluctuations dress the controlled phase.
-This generalizes previous work~\cite{Iadecola2023,LeMaire2024,Allocca2024,Pan2024,Pan2025}, which demonstrated how a quantum analog of specific discrete 1D maps can be constructed and exhibit phase transitions to control.
-It is important to note that the results here are simulable with a classical control map that has quantum-limited noise \cite{Supplement}, underscoring the role of quantum fluctuations.

-As noted above, this theory cannot access the uncontrolled phase of specific maps.
-Other quantum phenomena within that phase, such as qubit encoding, interference, and entanglement, can occur and are rich areas for future development.
-Beyond these, a further question remains of how the \emph{many-body} problem behaves, where the phase space is extensive and Lyapunov exponents can undergo a transition themselves.